 Ingredients

-- 30 oz canned black beans
+- 30 oz canned or cooked black beans (drained)

 - 1 cup rolled or instant oats